AngryAndConflict/skyrim-utils/README.md

 ## SkyrimUtils functions
 #### isTemperable(recordToCheck: IInterface): boolean;
-Determins if item has a tempering recipe.
+Determines if item has a tempering recipe.
 Note: it is looking by "Referenced By", so if item originates inside Skyrim.esm, you have to "build" Skyrim.esm's reference before running script, or function result can be compromised.
 ``` pascal
 if isTemperable(getRecordByFormID('020023EF')) then
   AddMessage('Already temperable item: ' + Name(getRecordByFormID('020023EF')));
 ```
 #### isCraftable(recordToCheck: IInterface): boolean;
-Determins if item has a crafting recipe.
+Determines if item has a crafting recipe.
 Note: it is looking by "Referenced By", so if item originates inside Skyrim.esm, you have to "build" Skyrim.esm's reference before running script, or function result can be compromised.
 ``` pascal
 if isCraftable(getRecordByFormID('02000801')) then
   AddMessage('Already craftable item: ' + Name(getRecordByFormID('02000801')));
 ```
 #### isJewelry(item: IInterface): boolean;
-Shalow way to recognize item as Jewelry.
+Shallow way to recognize item as Jewelry.
 ``` pascal
 isJewelry(getRecordByFormID('0200488A')) // DLC1ReflectingShield --> false
 isJewelry(getRecordByFormID('020068AE')) // DLC1nVampireNightPowerNecklaceBats --> true
 ```
 #### isStaff(item: IInterface): boolean;
-Shalow way to recognize item as Staff.
+Shallow way to recognize item as Staff.
 ``` pascal
 isStaff(getRecordByFormID('0200488A')) // DLC1ReflectingShield --> false
 isStaff(getRecordByFormID('02011D5F')) // DLC1StaffFalmerIceStorm --> true
 ```

-#### addItem(list: IInterface; item: IInterface; amount: int) AddedListElement : IInterface;
+#### addItem(list: IInterface; item: IInterface; amount: integer) AddedListElement : IInterface;
 Adds item to list/collection, like items/Leveled entries.

-#### addToLeveledList(list: IInterface; entry: IInterface; level: int) AddedListElement : IInterface;
+#### addToLeveledList(list: IInterface; entry: IInterface; level: integer) AddedListElement : IInterface;
 Adds item reference to the leveled list.

-#### getRecordByFormID(id: str): IInterface;
+#### getRecordByFormID(id: string): IInterface;
 Gets record by its HEX FormID ('00049BB7').
 #### getPrice(item: IInterface): integer;
 Gets item value, in invalid/not determined cases will return 0.
 #### getMainMaterial(itemRecord: IInterface): IInterface;
 Will try to figure out right material for provided item record.

-#### hasKeyword(itemRecord: IInterface; keywordEditorID: str): bool;
+#### hasKeyword(itemRecord: IInterface; keywordEditorID: string): boolean;
 Checks the provided keyword inside record.
-#### addKeyword(itemRecord: IInterface; keyword: IInterface): int;
+#### addKeyword(itemRecord: IInterface; keyword: IInterface): integer;
 Adds keyword to the record, if it doesn't have one.
-#### removeKeyword(itemRecord: IInterface; keywordEditorID: string): bool;
+#### removeKeyword(itemRecord: IInterface; keywordEditorID: string): boolean;
 Removes keyword to the record, if it has one, returns true if was found and removed, false if not.

 #### removeInvalidEntries(rec: IInterface);
-Removes invalid entries from containers and recipe items, from Leveled lists, npcs and spells, based on 'Skyrim - Remove invalid entries'.
+Removes invalid entries from containers and recipe items, from Leveled lists, NPCs and spells, based on 'Skyrim - Remove invalid entries'.

 #### addPerkCondition(listOrRecord: IInterface; perk: IInterface): IInterface;
 Adds requirement 'HasPerk' to Conditions list or record with conditions capability.
 #### addHasItemCondition(listOrRecord: IInterface; item: IInterface): IInterface;
 Adds conditions to record or list, defining that player has got an item in inventory.
-If item can be equiped will add two conditions to check if it is equiped, and if so, if player has more than one such item in inventory.
+If item can be equiped will add two conditions to check if it is equipped, and if so, if player has more than one such item in inventory.

-#### createRecord(recordFile: IwbFile; recordSignature: str): IInterface;
+#### createRecord(recordFile: IwbFile; recordSignature: string): IInterface;
 Creates new record inside provided file.
 Will create record category in that file if needed.
 #### createRecipe(itemRecord: IInterface): IInterface;
 Creates COBJ record for item, with referencing on it in amount of 1.